open-forest-observatory/ofo-argo/docs/usage/photogrammetry-workflow.md

 | `WORKING_DIR` | Directory within container for downloading and postprocessing (typically `/tmp/processing` which downloads data to the processing computer; can be changed to a persistent volume) |
 | `DB_*` | Database parameters for logging Argo status (not currently functional; credentials in [OFO credentials document](https://docs.google.com/document/d/155AP0P3jkVa-yT53a-QLp7vBAfjRa78gdST1Dfb4fls/edit?tab=t.0)) |

+**Secrets configuration:**
-**S3 credentials:** S3 access credentials, provider type, and endpoint URL are configured via the `s3-credentials` Kubernetes secret rather than workflow parameters.
+- **S3 credentials**: S3 access credentials, provider type, and endpoint URL are configured via the `s3-credentials` Kubernetes secret
+- **Agisoft license**: Metashape floating license server address is configured via the `agisoft-license` Kubernetes secret

+These secrets should have been created (within the `argo` namespace) during [cluster creation](../admin/cluster-creation-and-resizing.md).

 ## Monitor the workflow